 It is a place with multiple personalities.
 Its vibrant, densely populated urban center is a major port and global financial hub with a skyscraper-studded skyline.

-It is easy to fly into Hong Kong as Hong Kong has become a major tourism destination for China’s increasingly affluent mainland population and is a major shopping destination, famed for bespoke tailors and Temple Street Night Market.
+It is easy to fly into Hong Kong as Hong Kong has become a major tourism destination for China’s increasingly affluent mainland population and it’s a major shopping destination, famed for bespoke tailors and Temple Street Night Market.

 Hong Kong is a unique destination that has absorbed people and cultural influences from places as diverse as Vietnam and Vancouver and proudly proclaims itself to be Asia’s World City.

 Moving Abroad: Moving to Asia

 Like this article about an expat living in Hong Kong?
 Pin it!